-The solid colour stain looks like paint but soaks into the wood instead of sitting on top of it.
-As it ages, stain breaks down by fading rather than peeling.
+Solid colour stain looks like paint but soaks into the wood instead of sitting on top of it.
+As it ages, the stain breaks down by fading rather than peeling.
 Older layers of solid colour stain tend to look better than paint does over time.
-Talk to Intserv Painting about your options and discover if the solid colour stain is the right option for you!
+Talk to Intserv Painting about your options and discover if the Exterior Solid Stain is the right option for you!

-Solid stain provides a flat finish, which showcases wood grain.
-If there are a number of imperfections in the wood, the stain would highlight those as well.
-Though it doesn’t have quite the same longevity as paint, a solid colour stain is much easier to prepare and apply.
+Solid stain provides a lovely flat finish, which really showcases the wood grain.
+If there are several imperfections in the wood, the stain will highlight those as well.
+Though it doesn't have the same longevity as paint, a solid colour stain is much easier to prepare and apply.
 We wouldn't be required to scrape and prime, as would be necessary with painting.

-A solid colour stain is available for wood and concrete surfaces, as well as sidewalks, decks, patios, and balconies.
-In addition to wood and concrete, the solid stain can be used on aluminium, hardboard, and substrates—all of which would need to be primed before stain.
+A solid colour stain is available for wood and concrete surfaces and pavements, decks, patios, and balconies.
+In addition to wood and concrete, the solid stain can be used on aluminium, hardboard, and substrates—all of which need to be primed before the stain.

-Intserv Painting is happy to provide exterior home painting services to these additional parts of your home.
-To maintain the beauty and prevent damage, horizontal surfaces require more frequent maintenance than upright structures.
+We are happy to provide exterior painting services to these additional parts of your home.
+This can help prevent damage, and horizontal surfaces require more frequent maintenance than upright structures.

-We at Intserv Painting recommend staining your decks, patios, and balconies every 2-4 years.
+We recommend Staining your decks, patios, and balconies every 2-4 years.

 One of the benefits of using a solid colour stain is that you often have as many options as you would with a traditional paint colour.
-An exterior solid stain can be used on new or previously painted wood since a solid colour will cover the previous colour completely.
+A solid exterior stain can be used on new or previously painted wood since a solid colour will completely cover the previous colour.

-Test the colours of stain like you would paint and check it out at different times of the day, including night—just turn the porch light on!
+- A good idea is to test the colours of stain you like to use, at different times of the day, including night—turn the porch light on!